Grants for Change

 - Be a Maine-based organization or group or a coalition/alliance of groups (we do not fund individuals).

-- Have an organizational operating budget under $1,000,000.
-(Not required for groups applying with sponsorship from a Wabanaki Tribal Government or other tribal entity or for organizations with fiscal sponsors.)
+- Have an organizational operating budget under $1,500,000.
+(Not required for groups applying with sponsorship from a Wabanaki Tribal entity or for organizations with fiscal sponsors.)

-To establish BIPOC-led status, organizations need to meet two of the following criteria for the past two years:
+To establish BIPOC-led status, organizations need to meet at least two out of three of the following criteria for the past two years:

-- BIPOC directors of organization or specific programs 50% or more (leadership roles)
+- BIPOC staff leaders of the organization – 50% or more in leadership roles

-- BIPOC board members 50% or more (or governing decision making roles)
+- BIPOC members on Board of Directors – 50% or more in governing decision-making roles

-- BIPOC activists 50% or more (on the ground community change makers)
+- BIPOC organizers – 50% or more of on-the-ground, community interfacing staff/volunteers

 How to Apply